 This document outlines the technical details and architecture of the MachineMetrics Edge hardware and software required to collect data from Machines, Sensors, and other Industrial Equipment.
+For more information on networking, visit this section of our Knowledge Base.

 MachineMetrics Edge Hardware

 The MachineMetrics Edge is used to easily connect a Machine to the MachineMetrics Cloud Service using Wifi, an Ethernet Connection to the Machine, or Cellular.
-The Edge can be configured as a Gateway to support up to 50 machines over a network, or installed near, and powered by a single machine as an Edge.
+The Edge can be configured to support up to 50 machines over a network, or installed near, and powered by a single machine as an Edge.
 The MachineMetrics Edge is designed to run the MachineMetrics Edge Software.

 The MachineMetrics Edge runs an IoT device management service called Balena.
 This allows MachineMetrics to remotely keep the devices up to date, and monitor the status of all devices.
 A VPN is configured from the Edge device to Balena that MachineMetrics manages in order to troubleshoot issues and send updates automatically.
 The operating system is a lightweight version of Linux.